pierrediedhiou/cybersecurity-journey/glossary.md

 in memory, provides a powerful interactive shell on the target system
 - **Module** — A self-contained piece of code in Metasploit that performs a specific task (exploit, scanner, payload, etc)
+- **msfvenom** — Metasploit command-line tool used to generate standalone payloads in various formats (exe, php, python, etc) for use outside of msfconsole
 ## N
 - **NAT** — Network Address Translation, maps private IPs to a public IP
 - **Nmap** — Network scanning tool used to discover open ports and services